Yes, you can get rich even with a normal job.

 The most important step to building your get rich plan is to assess your current financial situation.

-1st step: What’s your monthly income?
-Include your salary and any additional earnings from side hustles or freelance work.
 It’s important to calculate your income after taxes since this is the money you can actually spend or save.

-2nd step: What’s your debt?
+What’s your debt?
 Make a list of all your outstanding debt including: student loans, credit cards, mortgages, and also include the interest rates.
-Doing this is going to help you figure out which debts you should pay off first.

-3rd step: Calculate your net worth.
 Do this by subtracting your total debt from your total assets, which includes things like savings, investments, and property.

-4th step: Create a budget that works for you.
 Budgeting isn’t about penny pinching, it’s about giving your money a job.
 We’ll go over this more in depth later in this post.

-5th step: Create a balance sheet.
+Create a balance sheet.
 A balance sheet is a document that gives you a clear picture of your financials.
-This sheet will include important numbers like your assets, liabilities, and equity.

 Living Below Your Means